sma-rajaei/Minesweeper/README.md

-A Mini Project For Basic Programming Class MidTerm at Isfahan University of Technology
+A mini project developed for the Basic Programming course at Isfahan University of Technology

 Implemented a classic MineSweeper game using C.